cloudflare/workers-docs/content/about/how-it-works.md

 }
 ```

 When a request to your workers.dev subdomain or to your Cloudflare-managed domain is received by any of Cloudflare's runtimes, the Workers script is passed a [`FetchEvent`](/reference/apis/fetch-event) argument to the event handler defined in the script.
 From there you can generate a `Response` by computing a response on the spot, calling to another server using [`fetch`](/reference/apis/fetch), etc..
-The CPU cycles is takes to get to the point of the `respondWith` call all contribute to the compute time.
-For example, `setInterval` timeout does not consume CPU cycles while waiting.
+The CPU cycles it takes to get to the point of the `respondWith` call all contribute to the compute time.
+For example, a `setInterval` timeout does not consume CPU cycles while waiting.

 **Your account is billed based on the number of requests your script handles, rather than on compute time.**